clelidm/MinCompSpin_ExhaustiveSearch/README.md

 This program allows **uncovering and modeling community structures in binary data**, while **taking into account possible high-order patterns** of data in the detection of the communities (i.e., possible high-order correlations between the variables).
 The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) that have minimal information-theoretic complexity.
 These models are called Minimally Complex Models (MCM).
 The selected model can be used as a generative model for data.
 Details can be found in Ref.
 [1].

+This is an exhaustive search and can be used with up to ~14-15 variables.

+To cite this repository use:
+Clélia de Mulatier.
+(2023). clelidm/MinCompSpin_ExhaustiveSearch: v2.0 (v2.0).
+Zenodo. https://doi.org/10.5281/zenodo.8405795

 ----

 ## Description